43081j/postcss-lit/README.md

-# postcss-lit-syntax
+# postcss-lit

-This is a work-in-progress of a PostCSS custom syntax which parses the CSS contained within tagged template literals.
+This is a work-in-progress of a PostCSS plugin which provides a custom syntax to parse the CSS contained within tagged template literals.

 For example: